Klamath Mountain Trail Conditions

 o Kalmiopsis Wilderness trails (virtually complete)

-o New!
-Trails of the Red Buttes Wilderness and adjacent areas
+o Trails of the Red Buttes Wilderness and adjacent areas

 This is not an official U.S. Forest Service document.